mozilla/addons-server/docs/topics/api.rst

          "device_types": ["desktop-1"],
          "summary": "wat...",
          "support_email": "a@a.com",
-         "categories": [1L, 2L]
+         "categories": [1L, 2L],
+         "previews": [],
          }

-*TODO*: should screenshot re-ordering be added here.
+Previews will be list of URLs pointing to the screenshot API.

 Status
 ======